hbctraining/Intro-to-rnaseq-hpc-O2/lessons/05_permissions_and_environment_variables.md

 The **final triplet** shows us what everyone who isn't the file's owner, or in the file's group, can do.
 In this case, it's `r--` again, so **everyone else** on the system can read the file's contents.

-Now, if we take a look at the permissions for directories (e.g. `drwxrwsr-x`): the 'x' for the permissions here indicates that "execute" is turned on.
+Now, if we take a look at the permissions for directories (e.g. `drwxrwsr-x`): the `x` for the permissions here indicates that "execute" is turned on.
 What does that mean, given that a directory isn't a program or an executable file, we can't "execute" it?

-Well, 'x' means something different for directories.
+Well, `x` means something different for directories.
 It gives someone the right to *traverse* the directory, but not to look at its contents.
 This is beyond the scope of today's class, but note that you can give access to a specific file that's deep inside a directory structure without giving them access to all the files and sub-directories within.

 ### Changing permissions